Is Fecal Incontinence a Sign of Cancer? A Medical Guide to Symptoms and Evaluation

 Is fecal incontinence always a sign of cancer?

 No, fecal incontinence is rarely the first sign of cancer.
-Most cases are due to muscle or nerve issues, childbirth, or chronic conditions.
-However, if you notice sudden leakage along with blood in your stool or unexplained weight loss, it's important to see a physician quickly.
-Early evaluation helps rule out serious causes and brings peace of mind.
+According to population-based research, the cumulative incidence of colorectal cancer among patients with fecal incontinence is only about 0.3% within the first year.
+Most cases are due to muscle or nerve issues, childbirth injury, chronic diarrhea, or other non-cancerous conditions.
+However, if you notice sudden leakage along with blood in your stool, unexplained weight loss, or persistent changes in bowel habits, it's important to see a physician quickly for evaluation.

 Where can I find expert help for fecal incontinence and cancer concerns in Houston?

-You can schedule a same-day or next-day appointment in Houston for compassionate, minimally invasive care for sensitive colorectal conditions.
-For those outside Houston, virtual second opinions are also available, so you can get answers and a care plan tailored to your needs—no matter where you live.
+You can schedule a same-day or next-day appointment in Houston with a board-certified colorectal surgeon for compassionate, minimally invasive care for sensitive colorectal conditions.
+Houston Community Surgical, located in the Heights area, offers advanced diagnostic testing including anorectal manometry and endoanal ultrasound.
+For those outside Houston, virtual second opinions are available at www.2ndscope.com, so you can get answers and a care plan tailored to your needs—no matter where you live.

 SHARE ARTICLE: